Natural Solutions for Depression & Major Depressive Disorder

 - Counseling: Counseling has been shown in research to be as effective if not more effective than prescription medications.
 Finding a practitioner who you feel safe with can make a drastic difference in helping you achieve your wellness goals.
 Another great side-effect of counseling is that it actually can address the root cause and guide you towards true healing.
 My favorite type of counseling is EMDR.
 To learn about EMDR, check out this article by Paul Krauss, MA, of Health For Life

-Dr. Cain’s Favorite Supplements for Depression: Natural Supplements for Depression
+Dr. Cain’s Favorite Supplements for Depression: Natural Solutions for Depression

 (Check with your doctor before using any supplements as these may interact with your medications)

 - B-Vitamins: Avoid folic acid and use methylfolate and avoid cyanocobalamin and use methylcobalamin.
 Dr. Cain has a video about a condition called MTHFR which is a condition that is caused by a genetic mutation in our ability to methylate.
-This can cause treatment resistant depression as well as may other symptoms, to watch that video and learn more about the importance of methylcobalamin and methylfolate, click here.
+This can cause treatment-resistant depression as well as many other symptoms.
+Order Vitamin B at a discount in my supplement shop!